CD PROJEKT DEADLINE ALERT: Securities Litigation Partner James Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In CD Projekt To Contact Him Directly To Discuss Their Options

 jwilson@faruqilaw.com

 NEW YORK, Jan.
-19, 2021 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading minority and certified woman-owned national securities law firm, is investigating potential claims against CD Projekt S.A. (“CD Projekt” or the “Company”) (OTCMKTS:OTGLF, OTCMKTS:OTGLY ) and reminds investors of the February 22, 2021 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+23, 2021 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading minority and certified woman-owned national securities law firm, is investigating potential claims against CD Projekt S.A. (“CD Projekt” or the “Company”) (OTCMKTS:OTGLF, OTCMKTS:OTGLY) and reminds investors of the February 22, 2021 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Specifically, on December 14, 2020, facing criticisms for delivering an unplayable, bug-ridden product on the Consoles, the Company held a conference call.
 During the call, Defendant Kicinski called the Current-Generation Console versions “way below our expectations.”